ArchiveBox/ArchiveBox/README.md

 - `archivebox oneshot` archive single URLs without starting a whole collection
 - `archivebox shell` call the [Python API](https://docs.archivebox.io/en/latest/modules.html) (alpha), [REST API](https://github.com/ArchiveBox/ArchiveBox/issues/496) (alpha), or browse the `index.sqlite3` DB

-At the end of the day, the goal is to sleep soundly knowing that the part of the internet you care about will be automatically preserved in multiple, durable long-term formats that will be accessible for decades (or longer).

 <div align="center">
 <br/>
 <sup><a href="https://archivebox.zervice.io/">Demo</a> | <a href="#screenshots">Screenshots</a> | <a href="https://github.com/ArchiveBox/ArchiveBox/wiki/Usage">Usage</a></sup>